Maker-Breaker domination number for Cartesian products of path graphs $P_2$ and $P_n$: Introduction

-When it is not hard to determine the identity of the winner in some Maker--Breaker game, then the more interesting question to ask is how fast player with the winning strategy can win.
-Fast winning strategies for Maker in the Maker--Breaker games have received a lot of attention in recent years (see e.g. \cite{CFKL12, CFGHL15, HKSS09}). \\ Specifically, for the Maker--Breaker domination game the smallest number of moves for Dominator is studied in \cite{GIK19}, where Gledel, Ir\v{s}i\v{c}, and Klav\v{z}ar introduced the Maker--Breaker domination number $\gamma_{MB}(G)$ of a graph $G$, as the minimum number of moves of Dominator to win in the game on $G$ where he is the first player.
-If Dominator is the second player, then the corresponding invariant authors denoted by $\gamma'_{MB}(G)$. \\
+When it is not hard to determine the identity of the winner in some Maker--Breaker game, then a more interesting question to ask is how fast the player with the winning strategy can win.
+Fast winning strategies for Maker in the Maker--Breaker games have received a lot of attention in the recent years (see for example~\citep{CFKL12, CFGHL15, HKSS09}).
+Specifically, for the Maker--Breaker domination game the smallest number of moves for Dominator is studied in~\citep{GIK19}, where Gledel, Ir\v{s}i\v{c}, and Klav\v{z}ar introduced the Maker--Breaker domination number $\gamma_{MB}(G)$ of a graph $G$, as the minimum number of moves for Dominator to win in the game on $G$ where he is the first player.
+If Dominator is the second player, then the corresponding invariant is denoted by $\gamma'_{MB}(G)$ in their paper.